edujbarrios/C-notebook-backend-engine/README.md

 Here's a "complex" example of a saved `.cnb` file after sequentially adding separate cells:

 > [!NOTE]
 > The *<<<* represents the outputs of the cells.
-If a cell returns a empty section, that cell doesn't have any output BUT the data has been stored for the following cell.
+If a cell returns a empty section, that cell doesn't have any output BUT the data has been stored.
 ````c
 CNOTEBOOK
 CELLS:4